Matan-B/ceph/doc/dev/osd_internals/past_intervals.rst

 populate the MOSDBeacon.
 OSD::collect_pg_stats invokes PG::with_pg_stats to obtain the lec value, which actually uses pg_stat_t::get_effective_last_epoch_clean() rather than info.history.last_epoch_clean.
-If the PG is curently clean, pg_stat_t::get_effective_last_epoch_clean() is the current epoch rather than last_epoch_clean -- this works because the PG is clean at that epoch and it allows OSDMaps to be trimmed during periods where OSDMaps are being created
+If the PG is currently clean, pg_stat_t::get_effective_last_epoch_clean() is the current epoch rather than last_epoch_clean -- this works because the PG is clean at that epoch and it allows OSDMaps to be trimmed during periods where OSDMaps are being created